Pavão Pavãozinho (part. Pregador Luo)

 It's time for the people to shake it off

-It's time for kindness to take over, yeah
+It's time for kindness to take over, ah

 Yeah, it's time to believe more in the courts